adrhill/SparseConnectivityTracer.jl/docs/src/user/limitations.md

     As motivated in the section above, global sparsity detection isn't allowed to hit any branching code.
     While SCT's overloads try to avoid branches by throwing errors, they can in some cases be entered by stateful functions.
-    Let's look at a function whose output doesn't only depend on the input `x`, but also on an internal state, in this case a random number:
+    Let's look at a function whose output doesn't only depend on the input `x`, but also on an internal state (in this case a random number):

     ```@repl stateful
     using SparseConnectivityTracer